The Colors Of Fall

-When I lived in Germany, where cool temperatures in fall are prominent, I noticed my blue sweaters didn't feel right on me in October.
+When I lived in Germany, where cool temperatures in fall are prominent, I noticed my blue sweaters didn't feel right in October.
 I had an urge to wrap myself in the rich colors of the earth as I moved through grey days and cold nights.
-It was as if I needed to apply my own color therapy so I could settle into my autumnal surroundings.
+It was as if I needed to apply color therapy to my clothes, so I could settle into my autumnal surroundings.

-When I lived in Northern California, I found myself anticipating the cooler temperatures of fall which come much later in the year than in Germany.
+When I lived in Northern California, I was impatient for the cooler temperatures of fall which come much later in the year than in Germany.
 It's not until mid-November that the trees start to show their reds and yellows and mornings have that familiar chill.

 Color In Fashion

-It used to be that fashion dictated when we could wear certain colors.
-For example, white could not be worn before Easter or after Labor Day.
+It used to be that fashion etiquette dictated when we could wear certain colors.
+For example, white was not to be worn before Easter or after Labor Day.
 Pastels were not appropriate for fall or winter.

 Nowadays, those restrictions seem to have disappeared into archaic dictates of the past.
 But perhaps there was some deeper meaning?
 Or was it simply a fashion style?

 Do you find you sometimes need to shift the colors you are wearing based on the season?

 The holidays of fall have their own colors.
 Halloween emphasizes the colors orange and black and this is seen in the many pumpkins and gourds.

 Thanksgiving colors are rich with the red of cranberries, the orange of pumpkin pies, the brown finish on our rolls and turkey skins and the yellow of our butternut squash.